huterer/cosmology-school-2025/program.md

     caption: "Image Credit: Mansfield & Diemer"
 ---

-Preliminary program as of 28 May, 2025:
+Preliminary program as of 28 May, 2025.
+All times are EDT (so same as e.g. New York).

 <img src="https://huterer.github.io/cosmology-school-2025/assets/images/program_28May.jpg"  alt="Preliminary Program">